 He was at times, in fact, too friendly for his own good.
 Like the time he met two “oh yes, my dogs are very friendly” chihuahuas.
 These sharks in chi-clothing resented Junior’s kind, gentle approach and responded with a fury of bug eyes and tiny teeth.

 But even the chi-attack was brushed off as a minor insult.
-Junior’s temperament was bomb proof.
+Junior’s temperament was bombproof.

 Until the day it wasn’t…

-What are Puppy Fear Periods?
+What are Fear Periods in Dogs?

 There are times in every dog’s life when their world is turned upside down.
-When even the smallest of events become a monumental obstacle.
+When even the smallest of events becomes a monumental obstacle.
 Stages of development when puppies are hyper-aware of the world around them and learn to respond with a survival instinct like their wolf ancestors.

 Dogs appear fearful of novel stimuli or stimuli met before but that did not trigger a significant reaction.